30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Final Thoughts

 Employees are entitled to ask for a raise when they believe they deserve one if the employer does not initiate the process.
 The request is made through a salary increase letter addressed to the party awarding pay raises and bonuses.
-Employees should do proper research to determine if they are justified to ask for the raise.
-The process of requesting a raise can be broken down into several steps discussed in this article.
+Employees should do proper research to determine if they are justified in asking for the raise.
+The process of requesting a raise can be broken down into several steps, as discussed in this article.
 These steps include research, choosing the proper timing, evaluating their position in the company, and writing down the reasons for the request.

 Keep Reading